harvester/docs/docs/host/host.md

 ## Node Maintenance

+Admin users can enable Maintenance Mode (select **⋮ > Enable Maintenance Mode**) to automatically evict all virtual machines from a node.
+This mode leverages the **live migration** feature to migrate the virtual machines to other nodes, which is useful when you need to reboot, upgrade firmware, or replace hardware components.
+At least two active nodes are required to use this feature.

 :::warning

-Due to a recent [bug](https://github.com/harvester/harvester/issues/7128), there is a possibility that virtual machines (VMs) on a node may encounter an I/O error while in maintenance mode.
-To mitigate this issue until a fix is released, we advise using the following maintenance procedure:
+A [bug](https://github.com/harvester/harvester/issues/7128) may cause an I/O error to occur in virtual machines while Maintenance Mode is enabled on the underlying node.
+To mitigate the issue, you can set a taint on the node before enabling Maintenance Mode.

-1. Set the taint on the maintenance node:
+1. Set the taint on the target node.

     ```sh
     kubectl taint node <NODE> --overwrite kubevirt.io/drain=draining:NoSchedule
     ```

-1. Wait for all VMs to be live-migrated out of the maintenance node.
+1. Wait for all virtual machines to be live-migrated out of the node.
-1. Select **Enable Maintenance Mode** in the UI.

-After finishing the maintenance work, you need to:
+1. On the **Hosts** screen, select the target node, and then select **⋮ -> Enable Maintenance Mode**.

+Once the maintenance tasks are completed, perform the following steps to allow scheduling of workloads on the node.

-1. Remove the taint on the maintenance node:
+1. Remove the taint on the node.

     ```sh
     kubectl taint node <NODE> kubevirt.io/drain-
     ```

-1. Select **Disable Maintenance Mode** in the UI.
+1. On the **Hosts** screen, select the node, and then select **⋮ -> Disable Maintenance Mode**.

-For more information, please refer to issue [#7128](https://github.com/harvester/harvester/issues/7128).
+For more information, see [Issue #7128](https://github.com/harvester/harvester/issues/7128).

 :::

-Admin users can enable Maintenance Mode (select **⋮ > Enable Maintenance Mode**) to automatically evict all virtual machines from a node.
-This mode leverages the **live migration** feature to migrate the virtual machines to other nodes, which is useful when you need to reboot, upgrade firmware, or replace hardware components.
-At least two active nodes are required to use this feature.

 If you want to force individual VMs to shut down instead of migrating to other nodes, add the label `harvesterhci.io/maintain-mode-strategy` and one of the following values to those VMs: